re-data/re-data/getting_started/toy_shop_analysis/README.md

 Now it's time to inspect what tables we have in our data warehouse.

-To run inspection, we will need to first point `re_data` to tables in data warehouse.
-We go into `dbt_project.yml` file in newly created  directory and fill in the line like that
+To run inspection, we will need to first point `re_data` to schema we our tables.
+We go once again into `dbt_project.yml` file fill in vars configuration:

 ```
     re_data:schemas:
         - toy_shop
 ```

-All data we are interested in is in `toy_shop` table schema.
+Data we are interested about is in `toy_shop` table schema.
-Ok. now we want to run `re_data` for first time, for now just to detect tables we in our data warehouse.
-We run following command.
+Now we want to run `re_data` for the first time, for now just to detect tables.
+We run the following command.

 ```
 re_data detect